-Using BIM, scenarios can be simulated before getting to site meaning teams on the project can identify issues and danger virtually and plan for it.
-One of the biggest benefits of BIM is its ability to detect design clashes so users can manage them before getting to site.
+Using BIM, scenarios can be simulated before getting to the site meaning teams on the project can identify issues and dangers virtually and plan for them.
+One of the biggest benefits of BIM is its ability to detect design clashes so users can manage them before getting to the site.
 3D Repos Instant Clash for example could highlight in red exactly where a pipe runs through another design element of the model, allowing users to fix the issue before finding it on-site.

-3D Repo’s cloud-based BIM platform now has a health and safety feature called SafetiBase built in to the software for its users.
-Safetibase is a cloud-based repository which uses existing best of breed solutions, including 3D Repo’s award-winning platform for Building Information Modelling (BIM), to improve risk management.
+3D Repo’s cloud-based BIM platform now has a health and safety feature called SafetiBase built into the software for its users.
+Safetibase is a cloud-based repository that uses existing best of breed solutions, including 3D Repo’s award-winning platform for Building Information Modelling (BIM), to improve risk management.

 Supported by a consortium of leading innovators in the infrastructure sector, including Atkins, Mott MacDonald, Laing O’Rourke, Costain, Bentley, HS2, Tideway, Innovate UK through the Knowledge Transfer Network and I3P, Safetibase improves the communication and visualisation of health, safety and welfare risks saving projects time and money.